hackruu/runit-dummy/README.md

 ===========

 Dummy runit service directories examples for quick and easy start with runit supervisor.
-Templates provide log directory creation, logging, memory and user restrictions and process memory/processor usage information.
+Templates provide log directory creation, logging, memory and user restrictions and process' memory/processor usage information.

-Currently there is two examples:
+Currently there are two examples:

 - **service** - runit service template for running service and restarting it forever.